-BE IT FURTHER RESOLVED that the U.S. Treasury should allow digital inclusion as an eligible community support service under the requirements of the Community Reinvestment Act,
+BE IT FURTHER RESOLVED that the U.S. Treasury should allow digital inclusion as an eligible community support service under the requirements of the Community Reinvestment Act, ensuring that low to moderate income communities do not go unbanked due to lack of broadband access or low digital literacy; and

-BE IT FURTHER RESOLVED that Congress and federal agencies should affirmatively uphold and protect the authority of local governments to control their agreements with the cable, wireline, and wireless telecommunications companies operating in their jurisdictions, to ensure their appropriate usage of public resources such as municipal rights-of-way, promote digital equity, and adequate investment in and contribution to the community; and
+BE IT FURTHER RESOLVED that Congress and federal agencies should affirmatively uphold and protect the authority of local governments to control their agreements with the cable, wireline, and wireless telecommunications companies operating in their jurisdictions, to ensure their appropriate usage of public resources such as municipal rights-of-way, promote digital equity, and adequate investment in and contribution to the community; and governments are empowered to close gaps in communities with inadequate or unaffordable broadband service.

-BE IT FURTHER RESOLVED that Congress and federal agencies should remove barriers to cooperative and municipal investment in and provision of broadband service, to ensure local governments are empowered to close gaps in communities with inadequate or unaffordable broadband service.
+BE IT FURTHER RESOLVED that Congress and federal agencies should remove barriers to cooperative and municipal investment in and provision of broadband service, to ensure local